Skip to main content

 invested in our campus estate and facilities over the past five years

-• The end-of-life care module is designed and delivered in partnership with Mountbatten Hospice Group leading specialists in palliative care
+• The end-of-life care CPD module is designed and delivered in partnership with Mountbatten Hospice Group leading specialists in palliative care

 • Students benefit from guest lectures and talks by experienced palliative care professionals and industry experts.